 Sadly, for the spectrum of broader issues and chronic diseases doesn’t get the attention that they need due to this system.
 Solutions and research that could get funded by authorities and lead to better outcomes go unnoticed most of the time.
 This creates negativity amongst health experts and researchers involved, as their efforts are not appreciated.

-EHR vendors and companies.
+5. Another vital facet where communication suffers is the EHR vendors and companies.
 High-edge businesses and competition don’t run well hand-in-hand so to keep the competitive edge on their sides; the EHR vendors refuse to share data.
 Moreover, considering the interoperability factor, hospitals don’t share their records too as they have a fear of risking their significant incentives if they do.

 Additionally, EHR vendors also wish to protect their proprietary technology at substantial levels, and since they are accountable to hospitals and not to patients, they find no value in revealing data or communicating openly from a patient’s betterment perspective.